Innovation Office - people looking at sticky notes on a whiteboard

 Charles has led multiple open government, web and software development, and research-based initiatives for the City of Austin, TX for over seventeen years.
 As both a project manager and supervisor, he's managed teams focused on collaboration-as-a-service, agile project management, and emerging technologies.
 Most recently, his focus is spanning the boundaries between the public, private, and community sectors to expand upon the municipal and civic benefits of open data, smart city, and integrative research programs.
 Prior to his service at the City of Austin, Charles was the business development director and lead technical writer at a marketing and design firm where he gained a deep appreciation for creative problem solving and effective visual communication.
 After finishing his undergraduate degree at Kansas State University, he received a master’s degree in Political Science at the University of California, Santa Barbara.

-Prakhar Bajpai, Data Scientist
+Prakhar Bajpai, Senior Data Scientist

 Prakhar Bajpai

-Prakhar is a data science graduate from Texas A&M University and proficient in Tableau, Python and R programming tools.
+Prakhar is a data science graduate from Texas A&M University (TAMU) and proficient in Tableau, Python and R programming tools.
 He has been an avid lover of mathematics since childhood and strongly believes in the importance of data analytics in the current and future problem solving across all domains.
 Prakhar feels the technology is a great tool for social justice and should be used in upliftment of the most vulnerable population.

 Prior to joining the current position, Prakhar has worked with Austin Energy as a Data Analyst where he worked with utility design and customer dataset for generating valuable insights, infographics, and 360- degree dashboards using Tableau to evaluate performance KPIs, improving efficiency of reporting process by more than 120%.